5 Free Linux screenshot tools | How to take a screenshot in Linux?

 To take a screenshot, click on the shutter tool icon.
 From there you can choose the type of screenshot you want to take.

-It also has an integrated feature that enables you to share your image online.
+It also has an integrated feature that lets you share your image online.
 It is a user-friendly tool as it does not have any complications while taking a screenshot.

 It also ships with an editing feature that helps the user to add some effects to the image.